kbaseIncubator/relation_engine_incubator/README.md

     collection.
     * The delta loader does not support multiple node collections per graph.
-  * If not using the `_collection` field to specify the collection to which an edge belongs for all edges, the default edge collection **MUST** be sepecified.
-If the `_collection` field is missing, the default edge collection will be used.
+  * If not using the `_collection` field to specify the collection to which an edge belongs for all edges, the default edge collection **MUST** be specified.
+If the `_collection` field is missing for an edge, the default edge collection will be used.
 * Call `load_graph_delta` in `relation_engine/batchload/delta_load.py`.
   * If a merge provider is available, specify the provider and the merge edge collection in the `merge_information` argument.